 In 1953 the Parkway was designated a “design zone” to preserve its “heavy-wooded nature.”
-In 1983 the City adopted a Terwilliger Parkway plan, which till this day provide guidelines for development along the roadway.
+In 1983 the City adopted the Terwilliger Parkway Corridor Plan, which till this day provides guidelines for development along the roadway.

 In 2012, on the weekend of July 20-22, Portland celebrated the Terwilliger Parkway Centennial.
 Events included walking and running races, food, hikes, speeches, and a concert.
 A new North Gateway sign was dedicated.
 The roadway was closed to vehicles on Sunday, for enjoyment by families, pedestrians, runners and bicyclists.

 Terwilliger Parkway North Gateway Sign Dedication 7/20/12

 Today, you can visit the Parkway at any time of day and see people using it, whether it be for running, cycling, sightseeing, taking a stroll, or sharing company on a park bench.
 They go there to renew themselves, to cope with the stresses of life, and to benefit from the healing powers of nature.